Where are 'Manson Family' members now?

 Bruce Davis

-After his conviction for the murders of Gary Hinman and stuntman and ranch-hand Donald "Shorty" Shea, Davis is serving a life sentence.
-He was not involved in the Tate and LaBianca murders.
+After his conviction for the murders of Gary Hinman and Donald "Shorty" Shea, Davis is serving a life sentence.
+Hinman, a music teacher, and Shea, a stuntman and ranch hand, were killed in 1969.

 Although he was recommended for parole, it was denied by Gov. Brown in June.